aseradyn/flagon-with-a-dragon/pages/food/recipes/Granola.md

 Heat on 50% for 3 minutes, stir, and repeat until it smells done.

-(The original was on high, but microwaves are more powerful now and that scorches the raisins before the granola is done)
+(The original used the high setting, but microwaves are more powerful now and that scorches the raisins before the granola is done)

 ### Oven